CAHLR/Feedback-Study/README.md

 ### Enable dynamic Hint

 To enable dynamic hint, you can go to coursePlan.json file.
-In each lesson, attach the "dynamicHintTypes": ["someType"] to the lesson. "someType" can be "general", "feedback", and "fixing", with each of them representing the open-ended hints, hints focus on positive aspects of progress in the show your work, hints focus on the critical aspects of the progress in show your work box.
+In each lesson, attach the "dynamicHintTypes": ["someType"] to the lesson. "someType" can be "general" and "feedback", with each of them representing the open-ended hints, hints focus on positive aspects of progress in the show your work, hints focus on the critical aspects of the progress in show your work box.